djholty/interscalene-block-segmentation/TROUBLESHOOTING.md

 ```

 **Solution:**
+1. Make sure the MedSAM2 repository has been cloned (see issue #6 above)
-1. Make sure you're in the virtual environment: `source venv/bin/activate`
+2. Make sure you're in the virtual environment: `source venv/bin/activate`
-2. Make sure MedSAM2 is installed: `cd MedSAM2 && pip install -e ".[dev]"`
+3. Make sure MedSAM2 is installed: `cd MedSAM2 && pip install -e ".[dev]"`
-3. Check that the script adds MedSAM2 to the path correctly
+4. Check that the script adds MedSAM2 to the path correctly

-### 7. Video File Not Found
+### 8. Video File Not Found

 **Error:**
 ```